contensis/contensis.github.io/http-src/model/composed.md

 An *allowed field type* is essentially any standard field (such as Image, Heading, Location, etc.) that restricts what types of field can be added to a composed field.

-For example, an *allowed field* could be defined with a type of *Heading* and named "mainHeading" or with a type of *Image* and named "bannerImage".
+For example, an *allowed field* could be defined with a type of *Heading* and named mainHeading or with a type of *Image* and named bannerImage.
 There can be multiple *allowed fields* based on the same type, but a composed field cannot contain other composed fields.

 ## Properties